LoyolaChicagoBooks/introcs-csharp/source/data/types-and-conversions.rst

 We will stick to the standard American keyboard for these characters.

 Besides different alphabets, Unicode also has characters for all sorts of
-symbols: emoticons, chess pieces, advanced math....
+symbols: emoticons, chess pieces, advanced math, and more.
 See http://www.unicode.org/charts.
 All the symbols can be represented as escape codes in C#, starting with ``\u`` followed by 4 hexadecimal digits.
 For example ``\u262F`` produces a yin-yang symbol.